AlexAntony3/glowbystef/README.md

 Also at random occurrences, when a user searches for a gallery image, the not found icon appears for a split second which immediately moves onto the correct search result.
 Again this could not be recreated and no errors occurred therefore a fix could not be implemented.

 The images uploaded on the website were too large and therefore has caused some issues with loading speed, this is a hinderance for usability however, due to time constrains I was not able to deal with the situation sufficiently.

+On some occations of testing the application on lighthouse, the performance was observed to be low on mobile mode, (below 50) I investigated this however, even after lowering the image sizes, the low result still occurred, however on other occasions of testing, the results were 75+.
+As a clear root cause could not be identified.
+Due to this and time constraints I was not able to fix this bug.

 ## User Story Reflection